ankraft/arduino-tools/HttpServer/README.md

 	- *type*: The request's content-type property.
 	- *content*: The actual request content.
 - **struct RequestResult**
-This structure defines a container for the request's answer.
+This structure defines a container for a *RequestHandler*'s answer.
 It has the following fields:
 	- *int returnCode*: A valid numeric HTTP status code.
+	- *String attributes*: Additional optional attributes for the answer.
 	- *String type*: The MIME content-type of the answer.
 	- *String content*: The actual textual content of the result.
 - **enum Method**